kkeri/jsondecl/README.md

 *JSONDL is pre-alpha.
-To see more of its features, please look at functional tests in `test/run-test.js`.*
+To see more of its features, please look at functional tests in the `test` directory.*